rust-lang/rust/src/doc/rustc-dev-guide/src/name-resolution.md

 In fact, we don't do full name resolution during macro expansion -- we only resolve imports and macros at that time.
 This is required to know what to even expand.
-Later, after we have the whole AST, we due full name resolution to resolve all names in the crate.
+Later, after we have the whole AST, we do full name resolution to resolve all names in the crate.
 This happens in [`rustc_resolve::late`][late].
 Unlike during macro expansion, in this late expansion, we only need to try to resolve a name once, since no new names can be added.
 If we fail to resolve a